-Explore and advocate at county and state levels for expanded funding flexibility for municipalities beyond property taxes and continue to

-Explore ways to provide property tax adjustments to residents in need, advocate at county and state levels for changes in property taxes to assist residents in need, and work for a more equitable property tax assessment system.
+- Explore and advocate at county and state levels for expanded funding flexibility for municipalities beyond property taxes and continue to advocate for long-term solutions to tax duplication. - Explore ways to provide property tax adjustments to residents in need, advocate at county and state levels for changes in property taxes to assist residents in need, and work for a more equitable property tax assessment system. - Continue to build on improvements in the budget process, presentation of budget information, and communication to residents.